AudioToolAgent: An Agentic Framework for Audio-Language Models: Conclusion

 \section{Conclusion}

 This paper introduced AudioToolAgent, a framework for multimodal audio understanding and reasoning where a central agent coordinates audio-language models as tools.
-The combination of GPT-4o, Gemini 2.5 Flash, Voxtral, Qwen2.5 Omni and Audio Flamingo 3 orchestrated by GPT-5 outperforms prior models on the MMAU, MMAR and MMAR-Pro benchmarks.
+The combination of Gemini 3 Pro, Qwen2.5 Omni, Audio Flamingo 3, and Whisper orchestrated by Gemini 3 Pro outperforms prior models on the MMAU, MMAR and MMAU-Pro benchmarks.

-This framework establishes a new paradigm that combines the strengths of ALMs and LLMs.
-The ablation studies identified Qwen2.5 Omni and AudioFlamingo 3 as the most effective audio tools.
-Among LLMs, DeepSeek V3.1 and Kimi K2 demonstrated superior performance as orchestrating agents.
-This hybrid approach combines the audio processing of ALMs with the reasoning strengths of LLMs, creating a more flexible and powerful system than either model type could achieve alone.
+This framework combines the strengths of audio-language models and large language models.
+Ablation studies identified Gemini 3 Pro, Qwen2.5 Omni, and AudioFlamingo 3 as the highest-contributing audio tools across 20 evaluated tools.
+Among 12 LLMs tested as orchestrating agents, Claude Opus 4.5 and Gemini 3 Pro demonstrated the strongest performance, while open-source models like Qwen 3 235B achieved competitive results.
+This hybrid approach combines the audio processing of ALMs with the reasoning strengths of LLMs, creating a modular system in which tools and agents can be swapped independently.

-This work opens several promising research directions.
-Future work includes expanding to other tasks and developing learned tool selection policies, improving the speed of the framework, and exploring the use of web search and other analysis tools.